Movatterモバイル変換

 "Alice" onYouTube

-"Alice" is a song by American singerLady Gaga recorded for her sixth studio album,Chromatica (2020).
+"Alice" is a song by American singerLady Gaga recorded for her fifth studio album,Chromatica (2020).
 It appears as the album's second track, preceded by a string arrangement titled "Chromatica I".
-It was written by Lady Gaga,BloodPop,Axwell,Justin Tranter, and Johannes Klahr, and produced by BloodPop, Axwell, and Klahr.
-The song referencesLewis Carroll's 1865 children's novelAlice's Adventures in Wonderland.
+Written by Lady Gaga,BloodPop,Axwell,Justin Tranter, and Johannes Klahr, with production credits by BloodPop, Axwell, and Klahr, "Alice" is ahouse anddance-pop song withelectronica influences.
+It referencesLewis Carroll's 1865children's novelAlice's Adventures in Wonderland, and talks about the singer's willingness to keep trying despite difficulties.

-The track received generally positive critical reception.
-In the United States, it appeared at theBillboardHot Dance/Electronic Songs listing at number 7, while charting in a dozen other countries, including a peak of number 3 in New Zealand.
+"Alice" received generally positive critical reception, with reviewers praising its dance-pop energy, theatrical vocals, and house-inspired production, though some criticized its lyrics and stylistic choices.
+In the United States, it appeared at theBillboardHot Dance/Electronic Songs listing at number 7, while charting in a dozen other countries, including a peak of number 29 in the United Kingdom.
 A remix version byLsdxoxo was released as part of Gaga's remix album,Dawn of Chromatica (2021).
 Gaga performed "Alice" live onThe Chromatica Ball stadium tour (2022).

 Writing and production